 SURVIVAL ANALYSIS AND LIFE TABLES.
 The calculation of an incidence rate assumes that incidence remains constant during the period of study.
 But if a long period of study is used, the risk of dying may change over time.
 Here, it becomes necessary to calculate incidence rates over shorter periods of time (during which they are relatively constant) and then aggregating them.
 This is the purpose of survival analysis and the calculations are presented in the form of a life table.
 A life table typically shows the probability of dying across different age groups.
 From the incidence proportions the table shows the survival probability for each age-group, and in a final column, the cumulative survival probability across age groups; this can be graphed.
 Where a study compares survival following an experimental therapy, survival analysis can illustrate the pattern of prognosis over time in the experimental and control groups and statistical methods such as the Cox Proportional Hazards model can be used to calculate the significance of the effect of the intervention (or of any other influence).

 PREVALENCE.
 "How many people actually have the disease at any point in time?"
 Prevalence = Number of people with the disease at a given time / Number of people at risk.
 It is thus a proportion, rather than a rate, although you may sometimes see it called a "rate."
-Prevalence is influenced by the incidence and by the duration of the condition, and provides a good way to indicate the burden of disease in a population.
+Prevalence provides a good way to indicate the burden of disease in a population.
+It is influenced by the incidence and by the duration of the condition: under most circumstances, prevalence = incidence × disease duration.

 MORTALITY RATE.
 The number of deaths per thousand population per year: in effect, the incidence of death in a population.
 It can refer to all causes of death, or can be a cause-specific mortality rate.
 In comparing mortality rates in different populations, Standardization is often used to correct for demographic differences between the populations.